 Some medications like Ofev (nintedanib) and Esbriet (pirfenidone) can slow PF’s progression, ease its symptoms, and improve patients’ quality of life.
 Oxygen therapy also may be beneficial for some patients.

 Certain self-care measures, such as exercising regularly, maintaining a balanced and healthy diet, and quitting smoking also can help ease symptoms and possibly slow disease progression.
 Pulmonary rehabilitation has been found useful by some patients for maintaining and improving their lung health.

-Palliative care, ranging from breathing assistance to pain relief, may be needed as the disease advances and symptoms worsen.
-In cases of severe and extensive lung damage, a lung transplant may be recommended.
+Palliative care, ranging from breathing assistance to pain relief, may be recommended as the disease advances and symptoms worsen.
+In cases of severe and extensive lung damage, a lung transplant may be necessary.